teal blue = Yemen / grey = states that between 2015 and 2020 were involved in the Yemen War

 Database On Arms Exporters Fueling Wars

-Using the SIPRI Arms Export Database as a starting point, Urgewald and Facing Finance research arms deliveries to warring states on company-level.
+Using the SIPRI Arms Export Database as a starting point, Facing Finance researches arms deliveries to warring states on company-level.
 The current status of the database, looking at the years 2015 to 2020, covers around 500 firms from 45 countries that were involved in arms exports to 33 states with high intensity violent conflicts (limited war or war according to the Heidelberg Conflict Barometer), for which there was no UN Security Council mandate.
-Involvement is defines as either direct involvement, through subsidiaries or via joint ventures.
+Involvement is defined as either direct involvement, through subsidiaries or via joint ventures.
 It includes the manufacturing, repair, modernization, refurbishment, design, sale and supply of weapons, as well as the supply of dual-use products and the licensing of arms production.
 ExitArms.org thus offers an information base for investment strategies and credit policies with binding exclusion criteria for arms exporters to warring states.

 “With the amount of aircraft they’ve got and the operational demands, if we weren’t there in 7 to 14 days there wouldn’t be a jet in the sky.”